heseltime/heseltime.github.io/README.md

 ### Cross-Page Nav Bar (CSS and Vanilla JavaScript)

-Content: draw together different directions of my studies.
+Goal: In terms of content, draw together different directions of my studies.
+Technically, attempt an implementation to add on to the Jekyll Garden (JG) framework base.